ruscoe/tincan/README.md

 * [Node.js](https://nodejs.org/) (if you want to create or edit themes)

 ## Install Requirements via Composer

-If you don't already have it, install Composer according to the [directions here](https://getcomposer.org/download/).

 In the directory you checked out this repository to, run: